Raglan, New Zealand: Demographics

-In 1859 the local magistrate, F. D. Fenton, reported the population of Whaingaroa as 424.
+In 1859, the local magistrate, F. D. Fenton, reported the population of Whāingaroa as 424.
 That was the number shown in the 1858 census for the Ngāti Mahanga population of Raglan.
 That accords with Ferdinand von Hochstetter's account of his 1859 tour, when he said that the Māori population was estimated at 400 and said that he had been told there were 122 Europeans, including 20 farmer-families.
 Hochstetter said there were six or eight houses, with a tavern and a store in Raglan and a Māori village and an old pā at Horea on the north shore.
 Many of the Europeans were evacuated in 1860 and again in 1863, when war threatened and it was said 95 inhabitants remained.

 After that, as the graph below shows, Raglan's population recovered slowly until the main road from Hamilton was completely metalled in 1921 and then grew again after completion of tar-sealing in 1961.

 The population of the Raglan ward (covering most of the harbour catchment area) was 4680 in 2006.
 It had increased to 4920 in 2013.